-Dr Brian Lewis is one of Australia’s most eminent moral theologians.
+Dr Brian Lewis was one of Australia’s most eminent moral theologians.

-He is a graduate of the Angelicum and the Alphonsian Academy in Rome
+He was a graduate of the Angelicum and the Alphonsian Academy in Rome

 and formerly lectured in moral theology in Ballarat and Melbourne.

 Prior to retirement he taught scripture, theology and ethics on campuses of the present Australian Catholic University.

 He has contributed articles to many journals and reviews.